juaniten/ansible-arch/README.md

 * It’ll ask for your sudo password for installing/removing packages
 * Then it installs what you like, removes what you hate, clones your dotfiles, and stows them

-## 💡 Notes / Tips

-* If `~/.dotfiles` exists but isn’t a git repo, the playbook may throw an error
-* Everything is idempotent, so you can run this as often as you want without breaking your system

 ## 📜 License

 MIT — do whatever you want with it.